ShahdAhmed1900719/SPI-Slave-with-Single-Port-RAM/README.md

-RAM_tb.v: Verilog file represent Single Port Async RAM SPI_TOP_tb.v: Verilog file instantiate the two blocks RAM and SPI ram.dat: memory for testbench here is the fsm:
+RAM_tb.v: Verilog file represent Single Port Async RAM SPI_TOP_tb.v: Verilog file instantiate the two blocks RAM and SPI ram.dat: memory for testbench

+Wire connections:
+rx_data in the SPI slave module is connected to the din port in the RAM module. rx_valid in the SPI slave module is connected to rx_valid in the RAM module. dout in the RAM module is connected to tx_data in the SPI slave module. tx_valid in the RAM module is connected to tx_valid in the SPI slave module

+here is the fsm:

 ![fsm](https://github.com/user-attachments/assets/fb7b5f49-127e-4fa2-b35e-90a13fc09c2f)